 Do you teach social studies to sixth, seventh, or eighth graders?
-Encourage them to apply to the National Civics Bee by submitting a 600- to 750-word essay addressing a community issue, proposing a solution, and incorporating founding principles and civic virtues.
-The application portal closes February 4.
+Encourage them to apply to the National Civics Bee by submitting an up to 750-word essay addressing a community issue, proposing a solution, and incorporating founding principles and civic virtues.
+The application portal closes February 3.

-After the essay round, judges will select the top scoring applicants to participate in live local civics quiz events hosted by the Bridgeport Regional Business Council and Waterbury Regional Chamber of Commerce.
+After the essay round, judges will select the top scoring applicants to participate in live regional civics quiz events.
 The competitions, modeled on traditional spelling and geography bees, give students the chance to win recognition and earn cash prizes by sharing ideas for improving their communities and showing their enthusiasm for civics.

-The winner of the Connecticut state finals will be invited to Washington, D.C., to compete in the National Civics Bee in fall 2025.
-Fairfield middle school student Faizan Seyal, pictured above, won the 2024 Connecticut state finals.
+The winner of the Connecticut state finals will be invited to Washington, D.C., to compete in the National Civics Bee in fall 2026.
+Fairfield eighth grader Aarav Pradeep Sahu, pictured above, won the 2025 National Civics Bee Connecticut State Finals.

 Learn more about the competition.